 Having said that, for those wanting to make a distinction, here are a couple of examples:

-- travelers were enamored of the town
+- Travelers were enamored with the town.
+(Fascination)

 You can use the verb enamor transitively.
 For instance, “Rose enamored Dr. Ludgate.”
 This example means that Rose affected Dr. Ludgate in a way that made him fall in love with her.
 However, you don’t see this usage too often.
 Instead, it’s usually a passive verb: “Dr. Ludgate was enamored of Rose.”
 As you can see, the meaning here is that Dr. Ludgate was in love with Rose.

 Enamored by has a difference meaning.
 An English professor at Washington State University named Paul Brians has a helpful trick to understand it.
 Think of it this way: If you’re crazy about ferrets, then you’re enamored with them.
 It’s also acceptable to say you’re enamored of them, but if you say you’re enamored by ferrets, then that means the ferrets are crazy about you.

 Here’s another way to choose between of and with when using the word enamored:

 - When you’re talking about romantic love, use “enamored of,” as in, “Romeo was enamored of Juliet.”